► Scala replaces Rapid

 On the outside, the brand says that it will be the first European model to wear the Skoda name in letters on the tailgate, rather than just as a badge, and the accompanying image shows a very similar glass tailgate lip to that of the now outgoing Rapid Spaceback.
 The rest of the range will follow suit with the model name spelt across the tailgate in the coming future.

 For everything else we’ve seen of the new Skoda Scala hatchback, keep reading.

-There will the familiar S, SE, SE L and SportLine models in the Skoda Scala line-up, but final specs are to be confirmed.
+There are S, SE and SE L trim levels to start from, with an inevitable SportLine variant expected in the future like the Kodiaq or Superb.
 Based on its popularity in the Fabia range, there are plans of a Monte Carlo version to arrive later on after its launch.